 When most people think of LA and celebrities, the first thing that comes to mind is the movie industry.
 But Los Angeles is also a big player in the music business, from world-class recording studios to the annual Grammy Awards.
-LA is also the home of iconic live music venues like the Hollywood Bowl and Greek Theatre, as well as the famed clubs along the Sunset Strip like the House of Blues.
-Read on for our round up of historic LA hotels where legendary musicians have played and stayed.
+LA is also the home of iconic live music venues like the Hollywood Bowl and Greek Theatre, as well as the famed clubs along the Sunset Strip such as the House of Blues.
+Read on for our roundup of historic LA hotels where legendary musicians have played and stayed.

 It’s hard to imagine now, but this downtown treasure was built in 1925 as a YWCA.
 In its current incarnation as a low-key but high-design Moroccan palace-style hotel, it has hosted many luminaries of the music world, including Depeche Mode, Elton John, Eminem, Madonna and folk singer Will Oldham, aka Bonnie “Prince” Billy.
 Its proximity to STAPLES Center and LA LIVE helps too, as this has been the site of many post-Grammy parties.

 Once known as the Hollywood Landmark Hotel, the Highland Gardens Hotel has hosted a number of touring bands and singers.
 Among them are members of the Rat Pack, Jefferson Airplane and even blues great Janis Joplin, who lived here while she was recording what was to be her final album, Pearl.